nathanlane/nathanlane.github.io/src/content/writing/not-a-‘side-dish’-new-industrial-policy-and-competition-cepr.md

 ---
-title: "Not a ‘side dish’: New industrial policy and competition (CEPR)"
+title: 'Not a ‘side dish’: New industrial policy and competition'
+description: >-
-description: Industrial policy is undergoing a major resurgence.
+  Industrial policy is undergoing a major resurgence.
 Spurred by multiple overlapping crises, economists have been seeking to draw lessons from the past, while policymakers have had to take urgent action.
-This column describes how the paradigm shift in ‘industrial strategy’ in the US has been occurring alongside a fundamental shift in antitrust thinking – and the ‘antimonopoly’ values of antitrust enforcers in the current administration are motivating a vision of industrial policy that eschews national champions.
-In Europe, the next Commission mandate will need to address deep structural issues that require significant state and Commission support; competition policy will play a crucial role.
-Major investments in a ‘European digital stack’ must complement regulatory efforts and reduce dependency on tech giants.
-By Cristina Caffarra and Nathaniel Lane in the CEPR.
-date: 2025-04-05T18:13:00.000-07:00
+This column describes how the paradigm shift in ‘industrial strategy’ in the US has been...
+publishDate: 2025-04-06T01:13:00.000Z
 ---
 Not a ‘side dish’: New industrial policy and competition [from VoxEU/CEPR](https://cepr.org/voxeu/columns/not-side-dish-new-industrial-policy-and-competition)